 China’s Global Threat to Human Rights

-In January Human Rights Watch reported: “China’s government sees human rights as an existential threat.
-Its reaction could pose an existential threat to the rights of people worldwide.
+“China’s government sees human rights as an existential threat.
+Its reaction could pose an existential threat to the rights of people worldwide.”
+Human Rights Watch

 At home, the Chinese Communist Party, worried that permitting political freedom would jeopardize its grasp on power, has constructed an Orwellian high-tech surveillance state and a sophisticated internet censorship system to monitor and suppress public criticism.
 Abroad, it uses its growing economic clout to silence critics and to carry out the most intense attack on the global system for enforcing human rights since that system began to emerge in the mid-20th century.